foyerlive/transact-theme-example/README.md

 ## FoyerLive starter theme

-This theme allows you to rapidly start developing with [FoyerLive](http://foyerlive.com).
+This project allows you to rapidly start developing a with [FoyerLive](http://foyerlive.com).

 ### Usage